DannyArends/CTLmapping/README.md

 The CTL mapping source code is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
 See LICENSE.txt.

-It was developed between 2012-2016 at the Groningen Bioinformatics Centre by Danny Arends, Yang Li, Pjotr Prins and Ritsert C. Jansen
+This software was developed between 2012-2016 at the Groningen Bioinformatics Centre by Danny Arends, Yang Li, Pjotr Prins and Ritsert C. Jansen